Elevating the Pedestrian Experience: Building Common Ground at 10 World Trade

 The design follows a series of gestures derived from the surrounding context, as well as the desire to create a robust and welcoming public realm

-The envisioned project rethinks the urban mixed-use program to fully capitalize on the potential of the site—establishing a public realm that is not just usable, but active and energized twelve months a year.
-During the best days of summer it will be open and airy, and during the worst days of winter it will glow with greenery and warmth from within.
-It’s a design that will deliver an office product offering a truly different and captivating tenant experience.
+Once a fragmented pedestrian condition at the convergence of vehicular infrastructure, 10 World Trade transformed the site into a continuous urban promenade that reconnects overlapping layers of the city and establishes a public realm that is active and energized twelve months a year.
+During the best days of summer it is open and airy, and during the worst days of winter it glows with greenery and warmth from within.
+It’s a design that delivers an office product offering a truly different and captivating tenant experience.

 The public realm reaches over the highway and extends to the Triangle Parcel, bridging the divide of the project site